Dementia and Memory Problems

 Many of us become more forgetful as we get

-to seek help if you are concerned about your own memory or someone
+your own memory or someone else’s.

 What is dementia?

 Dementia is a general term used to describe a